Wire Protocol

 The VM references here have the form OpaqueRef:X

-they may not be that simple in the future, and you should treat them as
+that simple in reality) and you should treat them as opaque strings.

-opaque strings.
-Templates are VMs with the
+Templates are VMs with the is_a_template

 field set to true

 .
-We can find the subset
+We can

-of template VMs using a command like the following:
+find the subset of template VMs using a command like the following:

->>> all_templates = filter(lambda x: xen.VM.get_is_a_template(session, x)['Value'], all_vms)
+>>> all_templates = filter(lambda x: xen.VM.get_is_a_template(session, x)['Value'],

-Once a reference to a VM has been acquired a lifecycle operation may be invoked:
+Once a reference to a VM has been acquired, a lifecycle operation may be invoked:

 >>> xen.VM.start(session, all_templates[0], False, False)